AdamWroblewski/-quest-java-kawas/README.md

 ## Architecture

 The project is meant to teach the concept of **layer separation**.
 All of the game logic (that is, player movement, game rules, and so on), is in the `logic` package, completely independent of user interface code.
-In principle, you could implement a completely different interface (terminal, web, Virtual Reality...) for the same logic code.

 ## Product Backlog

 [Codecool Quest Product Backlog](https://docs.google.com/spreadsheets/d/1CvVh2s6obWEh4eQxu8w4f3jBLhz208bG-1FybWGc1sA/edit#gid=0)